 Timetables for courses offered at Leiden University College in 2022-2023 will be published on this page of the e-Prospectus.

 Mode of instruction

-For the rest, the course will rely on primary and secondary sources as well as on official documents that will be made available on blackboard.
+The course will rely on primary and secondary sources as well as on official documents the link to which will be provided on Brightspace.
 Given the variety of issues addressed there is no single textbook covering all the relevant issues addressed during the course, hence the need to rely on different sources.

 Courses offered at Leiden University College (LUC) are usually only open to LUC students and LUC exchange students.
 Leiden University students who participate in one of the university’s Honours tracks or programmes may register for one LUC course, if availability permits.
 Registration is coordinated by the Education Coordinator, email@example.com.